giovannarosone/BCR_LCP_GSA/README.md

 make
 ```

-Alternatively, if you want to build the LCP-array and/or the DA data structures, you could compile using
+Alternatively, if you want to build the LCP and/or the DA data structures, you could compile using
 ```sh
 make LCP=1 DA=1
 ```